TechLabs-Berlin/wt23-geofree/BLOG.md

  To give Geofree a good transaction metric that avoids keeping outdated items in the app, and spending resources on data maintenance, I propose the creation of a feature that classifies available/taken items and subsequently triggers the removal of unavailable items from the app.

 For this, a RandomForestClassification is performed.
 At first, a feature created by the designers is used to get initial data and train the model.
 My idea is to implement machine learning ML when it reaches good statistical metrics.

 #### 1 Mock dataset
-Creating fake datasets while the add was being developed was a tiring and painful process.
+Creating fake datasets while the app was being developed was a tiring and painful process.
 As there were uncertainties regarding many features of the app and there was no standard for naming columns like the backend database, many versions and modifications had to be made to the mock datasets.
-After going back and forth on design features that affected the data I needed to work with, I decided to leave code commented out and not delete it.
-It might look messy, but it avoided re-working.
+After going back and forth on design features that affected the data I needed to work with, I decided to leave the code commented out and not delete it.
+It might look messy, but it avoided reworking.

 #### 1.1 Dataset for the Classification ML model
-Generally speaking, The dataset had 5000 records and was made under the folling parameters:
+Generally speaking, the dataset had 5000 records and was made under the following parameters:
 ```
 maximun_n_views = 2001
 pct_of_likes_over_views = 20